Radium Hot Springs' Remarkable Rubber Boa

 Rubber boas in the wild may live for over 30 years.
 One (wild-caught) boa kept in captivity lived to over 70!
 Like many long-lived animals, boas have a low reproductive rate.
 Females give birth to two to eight young in August or September.
 Clutches may be as infrequent as every 4 years, and even a productive female will not have a clutch every year.
 Their low birth rate and long life span make rubber boas vulnerable to human activity.
 Because of this, they are classified in Canada as a Species of Special Concern, and in BC as “vulnerable” (blue-listed).

 The head and tail of the rubber boa look so much alike that it has been dubbed the ‘two-headed snake.'
 The head-like tail may serve to distract predators – there are reports of boas coiling up and performing fake strikes with their tails.
 Or, while a boa devours a litter of baby mice, it can fend off the mother mouse with its blunt, club-like tail.

-If you do find a rubber boa, please do not disturb it.
+If you do find a rubber boa in Kootenay National Park, please do not disturb it.
 Report the snake to Parks Canada staff.
-Any sightings are helpful in determining the range and numbers of boas in the Radium Hot Springs area.
+Any sightings from inside the national park are helpful in determining the range and numbers of boas in the Radium Hot Springs area.